School of Nursing

 - Other Offices and Departments

 One School of Nursing.
-Three Learning Locations.
+Two Learning Locations.

 The main campus located in Radford, Virginia, offers nursing students access to multi-purpose classrooms throughout Waldron Hall, including six multi-media equipped classrooms, three multi-media equipped seminar rooms, learning labs, and simulation centers.